Last Updated on July 7, 2022 by Alice Benny

 What to Do in Yosemite

 Yosemite National Park is packed with things to do and see.
 It’s difficult to narrow it down to a single list without feeling like we’ve left out some major attractions.
-Nevertheless, we will try.
+Yosemite hiking trails are always popular as are picnicking, camping, and viewing wildlife.
 Here are the top things to do in Yosemite National Park:

 Best time to visit Yosemite Valley